sceckert/presentations/slides/IntroDH-F22-wk4-tues.md

 Left to Right: Facebook  signup page 2014, 2018, and 2021.

+"Paradox of exposure"(pg 9) <!-- .element: class="fragment" data-fragment-index="1" -->

+"Administrative violence" (pg.
+11)<!-- .element: class="fragment" data-fragment-index="2" -->

+"Matrix of domination" (pg 11) <!-- .element: class="fragment" data-fragment-index="3" -->

+Even the idea of gender "perforative" (D'Ignazio & Klein, quoting Judith Butler) "still reinforce the *categories* of gender" (pg.
+11)

-"The ethical complexity of whether to count gender, when to count gender, and how to count gender illuminates the complexity of acts of classification against the backdrop of structural oppression.
-Because when it comes to data collection, and the categories that structure it, there are power imbalances up and down, side to side, and everywhere in between."
-(111; 15 in PDF)
+The ethical complexity of whether to count gender, when to count gender, and how to count gender illuminates the complexity of acts of classification against the backdrop of structural oppression.
+Because when it comes to data collection, and the categories that structure it, there are power imbalances up and down, side to side, and everywhere in between." (pg.
+15 in PDF) <!-- .element: class="fragment" data-fragment-index="3" -->